-Moreover, the United Kingdom leaving the EU could lead to further legislative and regulatory changes.
-Further to the U.K.'s exit from the EU on January 31, 2020, the EU GDPR ceased to apply in the U.K. at the end of the transition period on December 31, 2020.
-However, as of January 1, 2021, the U.K.'s European Union (Withdrawal) Act 2018 incorporated the U.K. GDPR into U.K. law.
-The U.K. GDPR and the U.K. Data Protection Act 2018 set out the U.K.'s data protection regime, which is independent from but largely aligned to the EU's data protection regime.
+The U.K. GDPR and the U.K. Data Protection Act 2018 set out the U.K.'s data protection regime, which is independent from but largely aligned to the EU's data protection regime with the same requirements as set out above for the EU GDPR.
 Like the EU GDPR, the U.K. GDPR restricts personal data transfers outside the U.K. to countries not regarded by the U.K. as providing adequate protection.
-It is not subject to the new form of SCCs but has issued its own transfer mechanism - the U.K. international data transfer agreement.
+It is not subject to the new form of SCCs but has issued its own transfer mechanism - the U.K. international data transfer agreement and addendum.
 Moreover, on September 21, 2023, the U.K. Government adopted the Data Protection (Adequacy) Regulations 2023, also referred to as the "UK-U.S. Data Bridge", which will allow companies to transfer personal data from the U.K. to the U.S. on the basis of the EU-U.S. Data Privacy Framework.
 The U.K.'s government has confirmed that personal data transfers from the U.K. to the EEA remain free flowing.
 The European Commission has adopted an adequacy decision in favor of the U.K., enabling data transfers from EU member states to the U.K. without additional safeguards.
 However, the U.K. adequacy decision will automatically expire in June 2025 unless the European Commission renews or extends that decision.
 There may be further divergence in the future, including with regard to administrative burdens.
-The U.K. has announced plans to reform the country's data protection legal framework in its Data Reform Bill, which will introduce significant changes from the EU GDPR.
-This may lead to additional compliance costs and could increase our overall risk exposure as we may no longer be able to take a unified approach across the EEA and the U.K. Non-compliance with the U.K. GDPR may result in moneta
+The U.K. Government has announced plans to reform the country's data protection legal framework in its Data Reform Bill introduced into the U.K. legislative process, which if passed, may have the effect of further altering the similarities between the U.K. and EEA data protection regimes and threaten the U.K.'s adequacy decision from the European Commission.
+The potential for the provisions and enforcement of the EU GDPR and UK GDPR further diverging in the future and the lack of clarity on future UK laws and regulations and their interaction with EU laws may lead to additional compliance costs and could increase our overall risk exposure as we may no longer be able to take a unified approach acr

-These and other future developments regarding data protection laws and the flow of data across borders could increase the cost and complexity of delivering our services in some markets and may lead to governmental enforcement actions, litigation, fines, and penalties or adverse publicity, which could adversely affect our business and financial position.
+These and other future developments regarding data protection laws and the flow of data across borders could increase the cost and complexity of delivering our services in some markets and may lead to governmental and/or data protection authority enforcement actions, litigation, fines, and penalties or adverse publicity, which could adversely affect our business and financial position.